matatata/PS5-DualSense-Wireless-Controller-X-Plane-Joystick-File/README.md

 See also [Developer Documentation](https://developer.x-plane.com/article/creating-joystick-configuration-joy-files/) and [https://feedback.x-plane.com/posts/1430/ps4-ps5-controller-support](https://feedback.x-plane.com/posts/1430/ps4-ps5-controller-support)

-As of XPlane 11 such a file is not present yet.
-Maybe they want to add something for X-Plane 12.
+Currently as of XPlane 11 the controller can be used, but needs to be configured manually.
+But without a .joy File X-Plane will not know that both sticks are centerable which limits the number of assigments that make sense.

 All trademarks and images copyright by Sony.